codyde/pyhackathon/1 - Getting Started/README.md

 ## What are we doing

 In this module we will begin our basic interactions with Python.
-We will work with a few concepts in the command line
+We will work with a few concepts in the command line.

 * Importing Modules
 * Creating Variables
 * Printing Data
 * Accessing Environment Variables
 * Simple Functions

+We can launch the Python Shell by typing `python3` from our command prompt.
+To exit, type `exit()`.

 ## Importing Modules